betaflight/betaflight.com/docs/development/Building-in-Ubuntu.md

 See [Betaflight Configurator Development](https://github.com/betaflight/betaflight-configurator#development) for how to build the Betaflight Configurator.

-### Flashing a Target with Betaflight Configurator on Ubuntu 22.04
+### Flashing a Target with Betaflight Configurator

 In most Linux distributions the user won't have access to serial interfaces by default.
 Flashing a target requires configuration of usb for dfu mode.
 To add this access right type the following command in a terminal: